In the face of increasing work loads, new projects starting and new group members arriving, I need to hold on to a fairly strict schedule.

 - Standing bi-weekly or even monthly meetings for smaller projects, 30 minutes

-- Standing weekly research meeting on Fridays led by one of the postdocs, 30 minutes; fill out the twiki page prior to the meeting and bring your research high light or low light to the meeting
+- Standing weekly research meeting on Fridays led by one of the senior people in the team, 30 minutes; fill out the twiki page prior to the meeting and bring your research high light or low light to the meeting

 - Weekly reading groups organized by PhD students

-- Fifteen minute “soos” talks by all group members on a regular basis
+- Thirty minute “soos” talks by all group members on a regular basis

-- Various meetups, including Search Engines Amsterdam meetups, Amsterdam Data Science meetups
+- Various meetups, including Search Engines Amsterdam meetups, Amsterdam Data Science meetups, ICAI meetups

 - Monthly project meetings for larger projects